AlonEirew/cross-doc-event-coref/README.md

 ## WEC-Eng Pre-trained Model
 Can be downloaded from <a href="https://drive.google.com/file/d/16qlIzBULaVDxtFEtt0TDjl50g52OV_W1/view?usp=sharing">here</a>

+## WEC-Eng Dataset
+WEC-Eng is part of huggingface hub and available at this location: [https://huggingface.co/datasets/Intel/WEC-Eng](https://huggingface.co/datasets/Intel/WEC-Eng)

+See the **Dataset card**, for instructions on how to read and use WEC-Eng

 ## Prerequisites
 - Python 3.6 or above<br/>
 - `#>pip install -r requirements.txt`